mimurawil/book-lending-app-react/README.md

 It is responsible for creating the graphical user interface, managing the API calls, and control user access in each action (borrow, reserve, return).

 ## How to install
-Assuming you already have [Create React App](https://github.com/facebookincubator/create-react-app), the following steps will explain how to install this project on your machine.
+Assuming you already have [Create React App](https://github.com/facebookincubator/create-react-app) and you already installed and deployed the repos [book-lending-app-auth](https://github.com/mimurawil/book-lending-app-auth) and [book-lending-app-api](https://github.com/mimurawil/book-lending-app-api), the following steps will explain how to install this project on your machine.

 1. Clone this repo
 2. Install the dependent modules